 The ‘big blank page’:

 This is exactly what it says, sometimes giving you the opportunity to continue on an additional sheet. usually there are some instructions or a question at the top telling you how to proceed.
 How do you handle this?
-You can download this document to help you write a strong response, but in short, I would propose the following 4 steps:
+In short, I would propose the following 4 steps:

 - analyse the question or statement carefully, highlighting key words.
 These are usually in two categories: actions you need to take such as describe, explain, etc.. and what you need to write on such as skills, abilities, knowledge, etc…